 Preparation Phase

-The preparation phase was mainly focused on selecting and securing the access to the roofs.
-The selection criteria were agreed with GIZ and can be detailed as follows:
+The preparation phase is mainly focused on selecting and securing the access to the roofs.
+The selection criteria agreed with GIZ and can be detailed as follows:

 Data Acquisition

-PI Berlin and GSES conducted the site visits spending one day per site.
-The site inspections focused primarily on aspects with direct impact in the performance such as (i) module cleaning, (ii) degraded PV modules, (iii) shadings, (iv) inverter unavailability or (v) poor maintenance.
-Safety issues without a direct impact on the performance were also documented.
+MCIND Pvt Ltd and Aerocompact Pvt Ltd conducted the site visits spending one day per site.
+The site inspections focused primarily on aspects that have direct impact on the performance, such as (i) module cleaning, (ii) PV module degradation, (iii) shading situation, (iv) inverter unavailability, (v) logistic aspects, and (vi) O&M considerations.
+Safety issues, without a direct impact on the performance, were also documented.

 Post-processing and Reporting

 The information gathered onsite was post-processed and combined with the results of the documentation reviewed ahead of the visit.
-Each of the findings responsible for a performance drop was, as far as possible, coupled to an estimated energy loss and to feasible mitigation measures.
-The results achieved by PI Berlin provide answers to the following questions:
+Each of the findings responsible for performance drop has been, as far as possible, coupled to an estimated energy loss and feasible mitigation measures.
+The final statements of PI Berlin in regard to the quantification of the impact of the identified findings, are based on (i) PI Berlin’s long-term experience in the PV sector, (ii) on-site data acquisition, and (iii) simulations using PVsyst software.
+The results achieved by PI Berlin will provide answers to the following questions:

-- Which findings arise more often and which have the highest impact on the performance?
+- Which findings have the highest impact on the PR values of the inspected roofs?